Active Galactic Nuclei-driven Metallicity Enrichment in the Interstellar Medium of Mrk 573: Introduction

 The metallicity of the interstellar medium (ISM) { is usually associated with the chemical evolution} of galaxies' stellar populations \citep[][]{Maiolino19,Kewley19}.
 H~II region metallicity diagnostics applied to large spectroscopic surveys revealed the stellar mass-metallicity relation, and showed that low-mass galaxies are more metal-poor and prone to metal loss, while massive systems retain or recycle their metals \citep{Tremonti04}.
 Studies of individual galaxies have revealed negative radial {\rm O/H} gradients with a universal slope \citep{Ho15}.

 The extent of Active Galactic Nuclei (AGN) influence on the chemical evolution of galaxies remains an open question.
-Several observations and simulations suggest that AGN activity can transport metals, either through jets \citep[][]{Kirkpatrick09} or outflows \citep{Martin24}, out to $\sim10$~kpc.
-Cosmological simulations indicate that jets and outflows can displace metal-rich gas from galaxies into the outskirts of clusters \citep{Fabjan10}. { \cite{Armah24} showed an anti-correlation between the metallicity and Eddington ratio in the sample of nearby Seyfert galaxies. }However, other observational studies probing radial metallicity profiles find no clear evidence of AGN impact \citep{Amiri25}. { Overall, the metallicity of AGN has been studied less extensively than that of star-forming galaxies.
+Several observations and simulations suggest that AGN activity can transport metals, either through jets \citep[][]{Kirkpatrick09} or outflows \citep{Du14, Amiri24}, out to $\sim10$~kpc \citep{Martin24}.
+Cosmological simulations indicate that jets and outflows can displace metal-rich gas from galaxies into the outskirts of clusters \citep{Fabjan10}. { \cite{Armah24} showed an anti-correlation between the metallicity and Eddington ratio in the sample of nearby Seyfert galaxies. }However, other observational studies probing radial metallicity profiles find no clear evidence of AGN impact \citep{Amiri25}, and studies of MaNGA Seyfert sample revealed systematic nuclear under-enrichment relative to the disk metallicity\citep{doNascimento22}. { Overall, the metallicity of AGN has been studied less extensively than that of star-forming galaxies.
 Only a few optical strong-line metallicity diagnostics were available for AGN, including theoretical calibrations \citep{StorchiBergmann98} and semi-empirical calibrations \citep{Castro17,Carvalho20}.
 The mass-metallicity relation in AGN host galaxies has been investigated, but it exhibits larger scatter than that observed in star-forming systems \citep[][]{Thomas19,Oliveira24}, leaving open questions regarding the overall impact of AGN feedback on galactic chemical evolution.}

 In this paper, we leverage the new { theoretical strong-line metallicity diagnostics } suitable for photoionization dominated (AGN-like) regions introduced by \citet[][Z24]{Zhu24}, and combine them with Hubble Space Telescope ({\it HST}) and MUSE data to study AGN-driven metal enrichment of the ISM. { As no three-dimensional (3D) AGN photoionization models currently exist, the Z24 metallicity diagnostics are calibrated using one-dimensional (1D) AGN photoionization models of \cite{Zhu23}.
 While 1D models cannot capture the full anisotropic structure of the ISM, they have been shown to reproduce observed AGN emission-line spectra with reasonable accuracy and yield consistent predictions across UV, optical, and infrared wavelengths \citep{Zhu23}.} We present a detailed metallicity mapping of AGN-type regions in Mrk~573.
 Mrk~573 is a Compton-thick AGN \citep[absorbed by the equivalent column density $>1.6\times10^{24}$~cm$^{-2}$][]{Guainazzi05} hosted by a Seyfert~2 galaxy at $z=0.017$ \citep[scale $\sim 0.35$~kpc/'',][]{Springob05}.
 The extended emission in Mrk~573 has been studied across wavelengths, from deep X-ray {\it Chandra} observations of hot plasma emission \citep{Paggi12,Bianchi10}, through {\it HST} and {\it Gemini} optical and infrared observations of ionized gas \citep{Fischer10,Fischer17}, down to {\it VLA} radio observations of the jet and radio lobes at $6$~cm \citep{Ulvestad84}.